xue-hr/Causal_Direction/README.md

 "LDLandCAD_May18.Rdata": Data for example LDL and CAD.

 Detailed instructions for using these functions are in "CD_Examples_May18.pdf".
+Please email xuexx268@umn.edu for any questions and comments.